lana-20/webdriver-debugging-techniques/README.md

-# Are there any specific keywords or phrases in Selenium WenDriver stack traces that indicate the cause of an exception?
+# Are there any specific keywords or phrases in Selenium WebDriver stack traces that indicate the cause of an exception?

 Yes, in Selenium WebDriver stack traces, there are specific keywords or phrases that can indicate the cause of an exception.
 These keywords or phrases are specific to Selenium WebDriver and can help identify common issues and errors.
 Here are some examples: